 Looking for the best Asian food in Washington, DC?
 Well, you’re in luck because we’re about to drop some serious knowledge on y’all.
-So, here are 7 must try Asian restaurants in the district that will leave you completely and utterly satisfied!
+Here are 15 must try Asian restaurants in the district that will leave you completely and utterly satisfied!
 Be excited because you’re in for a serious treat.

 There’s a reason Washingtonian named Anju the number 1 best restaurant in the DC area.
-If you’re looking to enjoy delicious Korean comfort food in the capital, you gotta check ’em out.
-They’re now open for indoor dining, and both their brunch and dinner menus are straight fire.
+If you’re looking to enjoy delicious Korean comfort food in the capital, you gotta check ’em out – both their brunch and dinner menus are straight fire.

 2. The Game